SITE MENU

 Castle of Old Wick or Castle Oliphant: these 14th century ruins are 1.5 miles south of Wick.

-Photo to buy from Highland Photographic
+Photo copyright Highland Photographic

 Castles Sinclair and Girnigoe (3 miles north of Wick) both built on the edge of the cliff are now in ruins.
 The Clan Sinclair Trust has all the info.